fsprojects/FAKE/help/commandline.md

 `--fsiargs --debug+ buildscript.fsx someArg1 anotherArg2`

+The entire argument string *following* the build script path is set as the value of an environment variable named `fsiargs-buildscriptargs`.
+This means you can access this specific set of arguments from within your build script.

 ### `--boot [-b] <string>`

 Boostrapp your FAKE script.
 A bootstrapping `build.fsx` script executes twice (in two stages), allowing you to download dependencies with NuGet and do other preparatory work in the first stage, and have these dependencies available in the second stage.